Skip to main content

 Associate Degree Nursing (ADN)

 Graduates are eligible to apply to take the NCLEX-RN for licensure as a Registered Nurse (RN).
-RNs provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their family members.
+RNs provide and coordinate patient care.
+They also educate patients and the public about health conditions and offer advice and emotional support to patients and their families.
 Employment opportunities are vast and include positions within acute, chronic, extended, industrial, and community healthcare facilities.
 Graduates may continue their education at a variety of transfer programs toward the Bachelor of Science in Nursing (BSN).

 Licensed Practical Nursing/Associate Degree Nursing Option (LPN/ADN)